neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/0-native-assets.md

   sendFrom: [{
     asset: Hash256.NEO,
     amount: new BigNumber(10),
-    address: 'APyEx5f4Zm4oCHwFWiSTaph1fPBxZacYVR',
+    to: 'APyEx5f4Zm4oCHwFWiSTaph1fPBxZacYVR',
   }],
 });
 ```

 ### Safe

-Decorate a method with `@send` to enable assets to be sent from the contract safely. `@send` requires two transactions to send assets safely from the contract.
+Decorate a method with `@send` to enable assets to be sent from the contract safely. `@send` requires two transactions to send assets from the contract.
 At a high level the steps are:

   1. The user "marks" the assets they wish to withdraw from the contract by constructing a transaction that sends those assets back to the smart contract.
-  2. The user then constructs a transaction that withdraws the previously "mark"ed assets to the desired address.
+  2. The user constructs a transaction that withdraws the previously "mark"ed assets to the desired address.

 NEO•ONE abstract this process such that you only need to define a method decorated with `@send` that returns `true` or `false`.
 NEO•ONE handles the rest.
 This method may also accept a final argument, a `Transfer` object, that contains the details of the pending transfer: